MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 # Understand the metrics app timepoint page

-All the activities in the capacity are ranked according to their compute impact.
-Use this page to understand which [*interactive* and *background*](/power-bi/enterprise/service-premium-interactive-background-operations) operations contributed the most to your capacity units (CU) usage.
+All the operations in your capacity are ranked according to their compute impact.
+The compute impact of all your capacity operations is what we call capacity usage, and it's measured using capacity units (CUs).
+Use this page to understand which [*interactive* and *background*](/power-bi/enterprise/service-premium-interactive-background-operations) operations contributed the most to your capacity's usage.

 Start and end times may occur before or after the displayed time period, due to [background](/power-bi/enterprise/service-premium-interactive-background-operations#background-operations) [smoothing](/power-bi/enterprise/service-premium-smoothing) operations.